BGSU-RNA/RNA-3D-correspondence/help.md

 ---

 ## Input page {#input_page}
-This section provides an overview of the webserver and its features.
+This section provides an overview on how to fill up the input page.

 ### Step 1 - Select nucleotides
 First specify the nucleotides in one 3D structure that you would like to work with.
 There are different ways to describe your selection: residue number, loop id, and unit id.
 A short description for each selection type is given below.